Obi defends Obidients, tackles Bisi Akande over 'insulting' #EndSARS claim | Pulse Nigeria

 Obi debunks Akande's claim

-However, Obi, alongside his support, Obidient Movement, described Akande's remarks as insensitive to the memory of #EndSARS victims and an attempt to rewrite history.
+However, Obi, alongside his support group, Obidient Movement, described Akande's remarks as insensitive to the memory of #EndSARS victims and an attempt to rewrite history.

 In an interview with Punch, Obi’s media aide, Umar Ibrahim, stressed that Akande’s narrative on the issue was misleading and insensitive to those killed during the protest.